 SDGs: Decent Work and Economic Growth, Sustainable Cities and Communities

 Augmented Reality (AR) has shown potential to assist individuals across a wide spectrum of disabilities, including those with visual impairments, hearing difficulties, and cognitive disorders, by leveraging its real-time, multi-modal capabilities.
 This project seeks to harness the power of AR through an intelligent agent designed to assist individuals in their daily tasks.
 Our AR agent will serve as an assistive tool to foster an inclusive environment for individuals in various contexts, including workplaces, educational settings, and public areas, making our daily environments safer, more intelligent, and more welcoming for everyone, especially those in vulnerable situations.
+Participants in this project will have the opportunity to work on cutting-edge AR interfaces, delve into AI integration, and apply human-centric design principles.
+Students will advance their technical skills in AR and AI and their understanding of how these technologies can be applied to enrich human experiences across different domains.

 Mentor: Qianwen Wang